Cloud Service >> Knowledgebase >> Storage >> What Happens When Cloud Storage Expires?

 Variation Among Providers

-It's important to note that policies can vary significantly between cloud storage providers.
+It's important to note that policies can vary significantly between online storage providers.
 Here are some examples:

 1. Google Drive